By: Mark Edwards

 Choosing the right ventilation, containment, and exhaust systems for the job can also lower the energy consumption of the lab and thereby its carbon footprint.

-Designing a laboratory to support a sustainable use is an important factor to consider.
+Designing a laboratory to support sustainable use is an important factor to consider.
 The laboratory needs to be designed in a way that makes waste management easy.

 When designing and building new laboratories it’s important to consider each of the companies involved and their sustainability profile.
 A contractor might e.g. work in depth with waste management and sorting of waste from the building process.
-Choosing actively to work with companies that have a sustainability profile ensures that everyone involved are conscious about the environment and have optimized processes.
+Choosing actively to work with companies that have a sustainability profile ensures that everyone involved is conscious about the environment and have optimized processes.

 10 actions that will make your laboratory more sustainable